 Athens with Kids: Ancient Myths, Acropolis Adventures, and the Best Souvlaki You Will Ever Eat

-I will be honest with you: Athens was not originally on my shortlist.
-I had this vague notion that it would be too hot, too chaotic, and too full of crumbling rocks my kids would not care about.
+I'm not going to lie: Athens was not originally on my shortlist.
+I had this vague notion that it would be too hot, too chaotic, and too full of crumbling rocks Lila would not care about.
 I could not have been more wrong.
-Athens turned out to be one of the most exciting, kid-friendly, and genuinely delicious cities we have ever visited as a family.
-My children came home talking about Zeus and Athena like they were personal friends, and my five-year-old now refuses to eat anything that is not wrapped in pita bread.
+Athens turned out to be one of the most exciting, kid-friendly, and genuinely delicious cities we've ever visited as a family.
+Lila came home talking about Zeus and Athena like they were personal friends, and now refuses to eat anything that isn't wrapped in pita bread.

-If you are considering Athens with kids, let me walk you through everything we learned -- from navigating the Acropolis with a stroller (spoiler: do not) to finding the best loukoumades in Monastiraki.
-This is the guide I wish I had before we went.
+If you're considering Athens with kids, let me walk you through everything I learned.
+From navigating the Acropolis with a stroller (spoiler: don't) to finding the best loukoumades in Monastiraki.
+This is the guide I wish I'd had before we went.

 The Acropolis and Parthenon rising above Athens under a blue sky with scattered clouds